Lake Texoma Fishing Reports 2026 | Temperature & Updates 2026

 SeasonLive Bait SizeTop ArtificialKey Colors

-Summer5-7 inchesSlabs, TopwaterChrome, Bone
+Summer5-7 inchesSlabs, TopwaterChrome, Bone, Shad

 Electronics and Depth Finder Tips

 Understanding sonar interpretation separates successful anglers from frustrated ones.
 Arches indicate individual fish, while clouds suggest baitfish schools.
 Stripers often appear as larger arches suspended over structure.
 Lines extending horizontally indicate fish swimming through the sonar cone.
+Learning to distinguish these signals takes practice but dramatically improves catch rates.

 Understanding Thermocline Patterns